josephlijo/software-process/technologies/docker/README.md

 - We create our application in our favorite language which runs on our supported operating system.
 Now, we want this application to be deployed into a different machine.
 What do we need to take care of in this case?
 Making sure that the OS is supported, making sure that the prerequisite software is installed in that OS, etc.
 - Docker is a cute way to isolate our application development from underlying system and application prerequisite.
 - Docker lets us do this by containerizing our application and telling docker via configuration on what our applications system requirements are.
-Doing so, we can easily take our application into different 'machines' (in docker terms, it is an image).
+Doing so, we can easily take our application into different 'machines'.

 ## Docker : A high-level overview
 - Docker is a technology for automating the build, and deployment of applications